Income tax brackets unveiled

 Understanding other types of tax rates

 Income taxes are just one type of tax you’ll owe the IRS each year, but it’s not the only type.
-Two other tax rates many people must pay are capital gains and FICA taxes.
+Two other federal tax rates many people must pay are capital gains and FICA taxes.

 Capital gains and dividend tax rates